AbhiRam0099/Proposal4A/Proposal.md

 ## Proposal for Feature Location

 ### Schedule & Sprints
-- set by the GDP semesters (about every 2-weeks = a sprint)
+- set by the GDP semesters (about every 2-weeks = a sprint).
+Each process is scheduled to be completed in 1 Sprint.
 ## Process & Schedule

 #### Sprint 1.
 Gather Requirements